 Trainees will participate in the STAR Journal Club, giving them the opportunity to discuss and critically evaluate scientific literature.

 A series of weekly special seminars by faculty, postdoc and graduate student speakers is offered to all summer research trainees working at NYMC.
 The series is designed to familiarize trainees with the various fields of biomedical science by highlighting current projects by NYMC researchers, and to introduce trainees to the essential skills of data analysis and science communications.
 Past seminar topics have included:

-The Research Forum takes place at the end of the summer program.
+The Research Forum takes place at the end of the program.
 Summer trainees present research in PowerPoint or professional poster format, enhancing their science communication skills.
 Constructive feedback is provided by faculty and graduate student judges.
 For high school trainees, the Research Forum is excellent preparation for the science competitions that are a requirement of their school programs.
 The Research Forum is open to the public.